At Weybridge Assets we give an unbiased opinion on seasonal market conditions and de-bunk the old axiom “Sell in May and Go Away.”

 This famous seasonal pattern however actually traces to just the third years of the U.S. presidential term.
 In the other three years of the four-year term, there historically has been no statistically significant difference between the S&P 500’s SPX, +0.62% winter and summer returns.

-President Trump is in his FOURTH year!
+President Biden is in his FIRST year!

 Does Price Leads Volume Or Volume Leads Price?

 Studying the possible impact of lower trading volume is tricky, since trading volume has steadily grown over the years.
 To overcome that long-term uptrend, we calculated for each month since 1972 a ratio of its New York Stock Exchange trading volume to average volume over the trailing 12 months.
 Sure enough, the average ratio for the months of June, July and August is nearly 5% lower than the average for the non-summer months.

 Technicians have been debating for decades over whether price leads volume or volume leads price.
 And there are many competing econometric tests that can be employed to detect a possible causal relationship between volume and price.
 Not surprisingly, not all them reach the same conclusion.